AgronKabashi/rollup-plugin-conditional/README.md

   ...
   plugins: [
     conditional(false, [ // false here will prevent any of the plugins' life cycle hooks from being executed
-      // This plugin however will create a http(s)-server immediately and outside any of the life cycle hooks
+      // rollup-plugin-serve will however instantiate a http(s)-server immediately and outside any of the life cycle hooks
       // resulting in the http-server running even though we don't want it to. serve()
     ])